 The history of Iran starts with the Achaemenid Empire, which began in the 6th century BCE (c.
 550) and lasted until Alexander the Great marched his armies through Persia in 330 BCE.
 However, after the fall of this great empire, Persia continued to be a strong regional and global power, largely because of its strategic position along the trade routes connecting Europe and Asia.

-Because of this, Iran still holds an influential position on the global stage.
+Because of this, Iran still holds an influential position on the global stage especially in the Middle East.
 But to truly understand this country, it’s important to first look at its role in the ancient world.
 This review of Persian history starts by locating Persia on a map and discussing the origins of Persian people, and then it highlights some of the key developments in Persian history, as well as its role in shaping the world we live in today.

 Where is Persia?